9vult/MikuReader/README.md

 # MikuReader

-MikuReader is an open-source manga downloader, reader, and tracker.
+MikuReader is an open-source manga downloader, reader, and tracker for MangaDex and nHentai.

 -----